Religion and divorce: Legal procedures

-will.
-Nor can a man dissolve his marriage with his wife against her will.
-But from mutual enmity, divorce may be obtained (parasparam dveshánmokshah).
-If a man, apprehending danger from his wife desires divorce (mokshamichhet), he shall return to her whatever she was given (on the occasion of her marriage).
-If a woman, under the apprehension of danger from her husband, desires divorce, she shall forfeit her claim to her property."

 Others

 Wicca

 The Wiccan equivalent of a divorce is described as a handparting.
 Wiccans traditionally see either a high priest or high priestess to discuss things out before a divorce.
 However a handfasting (marriage) that falls apart peacefully does not necessarily need a handparting.

 Unitarian Universalism

 In Unitarian Universalism, because they affirm the "right of conscience", divorce is allowed and should be a decision by the individual person and is seen as ending a rite of passage.
 Such divorces have sometimes taken the form of divorce rituals as far back as the 1960s.
 Divorces are largely seen as a life choice.